Skip to main content

 Uninstalling

-helm uninstall chamber-agent
+helm uninstall chamber-agent -n chamber-system

 Next Steps